BSMediaGroup/StreamSuites-Dashboard/README.md

 - **Static control surface** — zero ability to mutate runtimes or send actions; edits are limited to local JSON drafts and exports
 - **Offline-first** — no live connections; everything is rendered from shipped or downloaded JSON
-- **No API calls** — the browser bundle deliberately omits live fetches
+- **No API calls** — the browser bundle deliberately omits live fetches, including Rumble chat polling or livestream API reads
 - **Runtime exports are authoritative** — whatever the runtime exports, the dashboard simply renders
+- **Chat ingestion is runtime-only** — Rumble chat SSE ingestion, Twitch IRC, and other live paths terminate in the runtime; the dashboard only reads exported snapshots like `docs/data/chat_events.json`
 - **Visual-only philosophy** — dashboards illuminate runtime exports; control and execution stay in the runtimes

 ---